 Tissue regeneration is an extremely dynamic process, requiring coordination of many cellular behaviors, including self-renewal and differentiation, to maintain normal tissue function.
 In an organ like the skin, tissues in close proximity have to coordinate their actions to maintain distinct identities.
 By investigating homeostatic principles that maintain different tissue types within an organ we can begin to elucidate sufficiency and requirements of specific tissues towards maintaining overall organ function.

-These approaches have allowed us to begin to understand what factors dictate stem cell behavior, including: 1) that location dictates stem cell fate (Rompolas, Nature 2013), 2) that that stem cell decisions are balanced through extrinsic regulation via TGFβ signaling from the niche (Mesa 2015), 3) that β-catenin activation induces stem cell autonomous survival as well as non-autonomous growth of neighboring stem cells (Mesa 2015; Deschene*, Myung* 2014), and 4) that epidermal stem cells are equipotent for self-renewal and differentiation behaviors (Rompolas*, Mesa* 2016).
+Utilizing our novel live imaging approach we have begun to understand what factors dictate stem cell behavior, including that: 1) location dictates stem cell fate (Rompolas, Nature 2013), 2) stem cell decisions are balanced through extrinsic regulation via TGF-β signaling from the niche (Mesa 2015), 3) β-catenin activation induces stem cell autonomous survival as well as non-autonomous growth of neighboring stem cells (Mesa 2015; Deschene*, Myung* 2014), and 4) epidermal stem cells are equipotent for self-renewal and differentiation behaviors (Rompolas*, Mesa* 2016).

 More recently, we discovered that stem cells in the hair follicle have incredible plasticity during homeostasis (Xin, 2018).
 Importantly, this plasticity is not an emerging property of a pathological or injury state but an embedded property of the tissue, allowing it to remain flexible to dynamic environmental demands.